Union Competition

 History

 In 2012, Argentina were admitted to the tournament, expanding it to four teams and prompting the rebrand to The Rugby Championship.
-The Pumas’ inclusion was reward for years of competitive performances at World Cups and a recognition that South American rugby had earned its seat at the top table.
-Their presence has added tactical variety and a passionate new dimension to the competition.
+The Pumas’ inclusion was reward for years of competitive performances and a recognition that South American rugby had earned its seat at the top table.

 The Four Nations